tommyclay/pterodroma_longirostris_migration/README.md

 ## Overview

-The following repository contains codes to derive spatial locations based on light-based geolocator for Stejneger's petrels Pterodroma longirostris, in revision in Marine Biology.
+The following repository contains codes to derive spatial locations based on light-based geolocation for Stejneger's petrels Pterodroma longirostris, in revision in Marine Biology.
 DOI: X

 We based our process on the manual published by Lisovski et al. (2020) Light-Level Geolocator Analyses: A user’s guide.
 Journal of Animal Ecology 89:221-236.
 DOI: 10.1111/1365-2656.13036. https://geolocationmanual.vogelwarte.ch/